saurovh/angular-template-cache/README.md

 ## The "angular-template-cache" task

 ### Overview
-In your project's Gruntfile, add a section named `grunt-angular-template-cache` to the data object passed into `grunt.initConfig()`.
+In your project's Gruntfile, add a section named `angular-template-cache` to the data object passed into `grunt.initConfig()`.

 ```js
 grunt.initConfig({